iMvijay23/iMvijay23.github.io/_pages/about.md

 # About

-Hi, I am Vijay Murari a Master's student in Computer Science at Johns Hopkins University focused in Natural Language Processing and Machine Learning.
-I asprire to become a computer scientist eventually by persuing a PhD in the domain of ML/NLP.
-I have a strong desire to learn new things and get better in the domain.
-I am drawn to simple things, want to understand things deeply, and like to build useful systems.
+Hi, I'm Vijay Murari, a Master's student in Computer Science at Johns Hopkins University specializing in Natural Language Processing and Machine Learning.
+My goal is to pursue a Ph.D. in the ML/NLP domain and become a computer scientist.
+I am passionate about learning new things and continually improving in my field.
+I am drawn to simplicity, strive to understand concepts deeply, and enjoy building useful systems.

-These days, I am fascinated by foundation models (e.g., GPT-3, PaLM, DALL-E), models trained on broad data using self-supervision at immense scale, which can then be adapted to various downstream tasks.
-These models have changed the way how people might interact with AI.
-How can we better understand how they work and make them more efficient and robust? is one of my research goals.
+Lately, I've been fascinated by foundation models (e.g., GPT-3, PaLM, DALL-E) – models trained on broad data using self-supervision at an immense scale, which can then be adapted to various downstream tasks.
+These models have transformed the way people interact with AI.
+One of my research goals is to better understand how they work and make them more efficient and robust.

 # Academic
-I'm currently working as a Research Assistant under [Dr. David Yarowsky]([link-to-professor's-page](https://www.cs.jhu.edu/~yarowsky/)) in the domain of Multilingual Natural Language Processing (NLP) for building Machine Translation models in the medical field.
+I'm currently working as a Research Assistant under [Dr. David Yarowsky](https://www.cs.jhu.edu/~yarowsky/) in the domain of Multilingual Natural Language Processing (NLP), focusing on building Machine Translation models in the medical field.

-This summer, I am excited to join the [Center for Language and Speech Processing]([link-to-center](https://www.clsp.jhu.edu/)) as an intern, where I'll be working on cutting-edge research in the same domain.
+This summer, I am excited to join the [Center for Language and Speech Processing](https://www.clsp.jhu.edu/) as an intern, where I'll be working on cutting-edge research in the same domain.

 ## Research Interests